Insuring and shipping a luxury watch: Complete guide 2026

 The discrepancy between weight and value

-A watch is one of the most "value-dense" objects in existence.
+A watch is one of the most "value-dense" items in existence.
 A Rolex Submariner weighs 160 grams and is worth €12,000.
 An iPhone 15 Pro weighs 187 grams and is worth €1,200.
-A pair of sneakers weighs 800 grams and is worth €180.
+A pair of athletic shoes weighs 800 grams and is worth €180.
 However, most carrier insurance policies operate on a fundamental principle: weight determines the Limit .

-The concrete result for the Submariner with standard flat-rate insurance (Colissimo, Mondial Relay): maximum compensation of €3.68 in the event of loss or theft.
+The bottom line for the Submariner with standard flat-rate insurance (Colissimo, Mondial Relay): a maximum of €3.68 in compensation in the event of loss or theft.
 For an item worth €12,000.
-This is not a bug in the system—it is its very design, intended for large packages with low unit value.
+This isn't a system glitch; it's the very design of the system, which is intended for large packages with low individual value.

-That is why ad valorem insurance — "according to value" — is the only protection that reflects the reality of the watch market.
-It compensates for the declared value of the goods transported, regardless of the size or weight of the package.
+That is why ad valorem insurance (based on value) is the only coverage that reflects the reality of the watch market.
+It compensates for the declared value of the item being shipped, regardless of the package’s size or weight.

-Some background information to understand the financial implications:
+Some background information to help understand the financial implications:

-• Chrono24: €800 million+ in annual transactions (professional sellers only)
+• Chrono24: Over €800 million in annual transactions (professional sellers only)

-• 18+ active marketplaces in France for online watch sales
+• 18+ active marketplaces in France for selling watches online

-• Average basket for pre-owned watches: €8,000+ according to aggregated data from major platforms
+• Average price of a pre-owned watch: €8,000+ based on aggregated data from major platforms

-• Estimated loss ratio for high-value parcels: between 1.5% and 3% depending on the carrier
+• Estimated loss rate for high-value packages: between 0.6% and 3%, depending on the carrier

-The major watch marketplaces do not treat all sellers equally.
-Here is the reality:
+Major watch marketplaces don't treat all sellers the same.
+Here's the reality:

 Seller Protection Level by Marketplace